Edited By: Paul M. Ness

 Phone: (443) 287-3696; Fax: (443) 287-3900

 These forms are available in your Author Center of Manuscript Central online submission system under Instructions and Forms.
-Please put the manuscript ID number on all forms.
+Please put the manuscript ID number on all forms, which you will receive via email after you have submitted your manuscript.
 Keep a copy of all materials submitted.
-After completing the CONFLICT OF INTEREST FORM, please note on your TITLE PAGE and CONFLICTS OF INTEREST of any of the authors.
+Please note on your TITLE PAGE the CONFLICTS OF INTEREST of any of the authors.
 IF THERE ARE NO CONFLICTS, PLEASE STATE: The authors declare that they have no conflicts of interest relevant to the manuscript submitted to TRANSFUSION.
-Every manuscript submitted for review must have a statement on the TITLE PAGE acknowledging any conflcts or their absence.
+Every manuscript submitted for review must have a statement on the TITLE PAGE acknowledging any conflicts or their absence.
 Failure to provide this statement will result in the unsubmission of your manuscript from the review process and a resubmission will be sent for review only after the required statement is completed.

 OnlineOpen is available to authors of primary research articles who wish to make their article available to non-subscribers on publication, or whose funding agency requires grantees to archive the final version of their article.
 With OnlineOpen the author, the author's funding agency, or the author's institution pays a fee to ensure that the article is made available to non-subscribers upon publication via Wiley Online Library, as well as deposited in the funding agency's preferred archive.
 For the full list of terms and conditions see http://wileyonlinelibrary.com/onlineopen

-Any authors wishing to send their paper OnlineOpen will be required to complet the payment form available from our website at: https://wileyonlinelibrary.com/onlineopen
+Any authors wishing to send their paper OnlineOpen will be required to complete the payment form available from our website at: https://wileyonlinelibrary.com/onlineopen

 Prior to acceptance there is no requirement to inform an Editorial Office that you intend to publish your paper OnlineOpen if you do not wish.
 All OnlineOpen articles are treated in the same way as any other article.
 They go through the journal's standard peer-review process and will be accepted or rejected based on their own merit.